nutgram/docs/docs/usage/middleware.md

 ## Retrieve handler parameters

-The framework provides the `currentParameters` method allowing you to obtain the parameters of the target handlers.
+The framework provides the `currentParameters` method allowing you to obtain the parameters of the target handler.
 You can use this method in any context of the code, not just within middleware.

-The `currentParameters` method returns an `array` containing the parameters of the target handlers.
+The `currentParameters` method returns an `array` containing the parameters of the target handler.
 In your code, you can use the array returned by the method to access the handler's parameters.

 Use case: